Norton Commando History

 First Commando Model

-Shortly after the Commando Mk1 Fastback was introduced, a second model, the 750-S arrived.
+Shortly after the Commando Mk1 Fastback was introduced, the 750-S arrived.

 Commando 750S